 Unfortunately, the more I read the harder it becomes to take a decision.
 I really only need one pannier bag, but if I take two, will it be cheaper per pannier?
 Do I need weatherproof, waterproof or water resistant?
 How often do I really ride in the pouring rain?
 Rarely, come to think about it.
 Should I order in Germany but what is the shipping cost?
 Are the import duties really gone since the introduction of CETA?
 It is not always clear from the online imaging how the inside pockets are organised.
 O, and then the colours….

 A few years ago, before CETA (the Comprehensive Economic Trade Agreement between the EU and Canada), I was slammed with 70 dollars in import duties for a $120 purchase of two wheels in Germany.
 I protested this and got more than half my money back by explaining that the invoice was really only $120.
 The box had been opened and some custom officers must have thought that it was worth a lot more, starting an unneccesary process.
 The process was very cumbersome, involving sending documents by mail and then again more documents by mail.
 In fact, all correspondence was by mail.
 It feels like it was designed to discourage Canadians to appeal customs.
-In theory, virtually all cycling stuff from Europe should now be charge 0% import duties
+In theory, virtually all cycling stuff from Europe should now be charged 0% import duties

 Bike Ottawa discount